-Dual Enrollment: A program that provides funding for students at eligible high schools that are enrolled to take approved college-level coursework for credit towards both high school and college graduation requirements.
+Dual Enrollment: Formerly known as Move On When Ready, this program provides funding for students at eligible high schools that are enrolled to take approved college-level coursework for credit towards both high school and college graduation requirements.

-HOPE Career Grant: Formerly known as the Strategic Industries Workforce Development Grant (SIWDG), this provides assistance toward educational costs for certain high-demand certificate and diploma programs at eligible in-state public and private colleges and public technical colleges.
+HOPE Career Grant: Formerly known as the Strategic Industries Workforce Development Grant (SIWDG), this grant provides assistance toward educational costs for certain high-demand certificate and diploma programs at eligible in-state public and private colleges and public technical colleges.